expobrain/expobrain-blog/_posts/2016-12-10-fix-corrupted-time-machine-spase-bundles.md

 title: Fix corrupted Time Machine sparse bundles
 ---

-I know that on the Internet there is an unlimited amout of artciles and posts about how to solve the issue about corrupted Time Machine backups on our NASs.
+I know that on the Internet there is an unlimited amout of articles and posts about how to solve the issue about corrupted Time Machine backups on our NASs.
 I have tried a lot of them when my backup has been corrupted but even following religiously their steps I didn't get back a working backup.

-This probably because Mac OS X introduced some change during every release on how Time Machine works making some repair process obsolete or not effective anymore.
-In this post I'll describe the steps I took to fix my backup, bare in mind that it worked for me with Mac OS X 10.12.1 Sierra and I cannot guarantee that it'll work with previous and future versions of the OS.
+This probably because Mac OS X introduced some changes during every release on how Time Machine works, making some repair process obsolete or not effective anymore.
+In this post I'll describe the steps I took to fix my backup, bare in mind that it worked for me with Mac OS X 10.12.1 Sierra and I cannot guarantee that it'll work with the previous and future versions of the OS.

 <!-- more -->